Important NoticeThis app is for educational purposes only. You must be 18+ to use it. We do not sell any peptides on this site.

 Survodutide

-Dual GLP-1/Glucagon Receptor Agonist (Oxyntomodulin-Class)For research use only
+Dual GLP-1/Glucagon Receptor Agonist (Oxyntomodulin-Class)Research use only

 Half-life